nrser/splat-logger/docs/content/features/named-handlers.md

 >
 > By convention, _cast_ functions map both `None` and `False` to `None`, which
 > results in the named handler being set to `None`.
 The reason for this is that
-> `splatlog.setup` considers `None` to be a "not provided" value with regard to
+> {@pylink splatlog.setup} considers `None` to be a "not provided" value with
-> named handlers and ignores it when it sees it.
-On the other hand `False` will
+> regard to named handlers and ignores it when it sees it.
+On the other hand
-> be passed through to the _cast_ function, resulting in the named handled being
+> `False` will be passed through to the _cast_ function, resulting in the named
-> set to `None`.
+> handled being set to `None`.

 ```python
 >>> @splatlog.named_handler("basic")